Supporting someone with mental ill health

 Confidentiality and mental health

-The local mental health service provider Tees, Esk and Wear Valleys NHS Trust have a policy on confidentiality for staff when working with carers.
-The policy is called Commonsense Confidentiality and is linked below.
+The local mental health service provider Tees, Esk and Wear Valleys NHS Trust (TEWV) have principles on confidentiality for staff when working with carers.
+These are detailed on the TEWV website: Tees, Esk and Wear Valleys NHS Trust.